Objectivitix/site/README.md

 v1.2 | Completely redesigned the site using Flexbox layout, with some smooth transitions.

 v1.3 | Added light and dark themes using JavaScript.
+Also made the site fully responsive.